tdepke2/OpenComputersProjects/warp/README.md

 Materials list for the reference design:

-* AE2: spatial IO port, spatial storage cell 2^3, 12 spatial casing, energy acceptor, energy cell, 4 cable
+* AE2: spatial IO port, 2^3 spatial storage cell, 12 spatial pylon, energy acceptor, energy cell, 4 ME cable.

-* OC: computer case (tier 2), graphics card (tier 2), redstone card (tier 1), CPU (tier 1), 2 RAM (tier 1), hard drive (tier 1), 2 screen (tier 2), keyboard, transposer, cable
+* OC: computer case (tier 2), EEPROM (Lua BIOS), graphics card (tier 2), redstone card (tier 1), CPU (tier 1), 2 memory (tier 1), hard disk drive (tier 1), 2 screen (tier 2), keyboard, transposer, disk drive (or just a cable).

-* Other: turbo gas turbine, ender chest (with fuel in it, such as benzene cells)
+* Other: turbo gas turbine (optional), 1 to 4 ender chests (each one using a different color code), 4 lamps.

 It is recommended to build the teleporter within a single chunk as it will need to be chunkloaded in order to function.
 As with most GregTech machines, don't forget to cover the gas turbine from rain (I have forgotten to do this at least twice now).
 If you build the teleporter on another planet then make sure to protect it from meteors.